One of the most important question when running a business is: Which metrics should I track?

-This post talks about two general approaches to copy data to Power BI from online services for which we do not have data connectors.
+This post talks about two general approaches to copy data to Power BI from online services.

 Approach 1: Use Power Query to get data from Online Services (through REST APIs), model and visualize data in Power BI – Self Service, Simple, Less cost

 Approach 2: Setup data factory pipelines using say Azure Data Factory, copy data to a database/data warehouse and use this data layer to visualize in Power BI – Enterprise, More control on data, Involves several components

 Which approach to go with will depend on how frequently you want the data pulls andhow you want to reuse the data from these services.